 Belsebuub explains that this learning process begins by waking up and developing consciousness, which allows us to increase self-awareness and gain knowledge about ego states and how they work.
 In this way we can gradually change our way of being from one controlled by the lower, unpleasant and self-centered states of the egos to one that is more conscious and spiritual.

 When we change inside and develop consciousness, our whole way of being, of acting changes for the better.

-Belsebuub described how this change could have a dramatic impact on our lives, from how we experience events to the quality of our relationships.
-He also explained how this type of self-knowledge could be the starting point to a much more profound spiritual journey, stating that the consciousness can grow, be transformed, and ultimately reunite with its divine source.
+Belsebuub described how this change could have a positive impact on our lives, from how we experience events to the quality of our relationships.
+He also explained how this type of self-knowledge could be the starting point for a greater spiritual journey, stating that the consciousness can grow, be transformed, and ultimately reunite with its divine source.

 Awareness and Self-Observation